hedgenull/cobalt/README.md

 Here's some example code:
 ```
-# All code must be contained in a 'Module'.
+# All code must be contained in a Module.
 Module {
     # Single-line comments use the hash mark.
     ~ Multi-line comments use